demisto/vscode-extension/README.md

 ## Configurations

 To use this extension, `demisto-sdk` needs to be correctly configured.
-Configure it locally with:
+Either configure it locally with:
 ```bash
 pip install demisto-sdk
 ```

-You can follow [this guide](https://xsoar.pan.dev/docs/tutorials/tut-setup-env) to configure a fully configured remote development environnement.
+Or you can follow [this guide](https://xsoar.pan.dev/docs/tutorials/tut-setup-env) to configure a fully configured remote development environnement, with `demisto-sdk` and more features preinstalled.

 ### Demisto-SDK Path